Douglas C. Rees

+Academic career

-Rees graduated from Yale University with a bachelor's degree in 1974 and received a PhD in biophysics from Harvard University in 1980.
+Rees graduated from Yale University with a bachelor's degree in 1974 working with Carolyn Slayman and received a PhD in biophysics from Harvard University in 1980.
+He subsequently completed a postdoctoral fellowshing with James B. Howard at the University of Minnesota.
 In 1982 he went to the University of California, Los Angeles.
 In 1989, he became a professor of chemistry at Caltech.
-There he is Roscoe Gilkey Dickinson Professor and Dean of graduate studies.
-From 1997 onwards, he has been an investigator of the Howard Hughes Medical Institute.
+There he is Roscoe Gilkey Dickinson Professor and was Dean of graduate studies from 2015-2020.
+From 1997 to 2025, he was an investigator of the Howard Hughes Medical Institute.
 He served as the editor or co-editor of the Annual Review of Biophysics and Biomolecular Structure (2004-2014).

+Scientific interests

-He examines the structure and function of metal-containing proteins, especially nitrogenase in biological nitrogen fixation, and membrane proteins that carry out ATP-dependent transport through membranes (e.g. ABC transporters).
+He examines the structure and function of metal-containing and membrane proteins, especially nitrogenase in biological nitrogen fixation, and membrane proteins including ABC transporters and mechanosensitive ion channels including MscL and MscS.
 To do this, his group uses X-ray crystallography.
 His interest in nitrogenase began in William Lipscomb's laboratory.

+Recognition

 In 2015 he received the FA Cotton Medal, and in 2020 he was awarded the Gregori Aminoff Prize.
 He is a member of the American Academy of Arts and Sciences, National Academy of Sciences, and was a Sloan Research Fellow.